Global hyperbolicity in higher signatures

-We can actually characterise the subsets of $\R^{p,q}$ which are in causal position.
+We can actually characterise the subsets of~$\R^{p,q}$ which are in causal position.

-\begin{prop} Let $E$ be a subset of $\R^{p,q}$.
-The set $E$ is in causal position if and only if for each $x,y \in E$, the segment $[x,y]$ is in causal position. \end{prop}
+\begin{prop} Let~$E$ be a subset of~$\R^{p,q}$.
+The set~$E$ is in causal position if and only if for each~$x,y \in E$, the segment~$[x,y]$ is in causal position. \end{prop}

-\begin{proof} Assume that $E$ is in causal position.
-Then for each $x,y$ in $E$, the set $\{x,y\}$ is in causal position, meaning that the segment $[x,y]$ is causal according to proposition \ref{flatgeodesics}.
+\begin{proof} Assume that~$E$ is in causal position.
+Then for each~$x,y$ in~$E$, the set~$\{x,y\}$ is in causal position, meaning that the segment~$[x,y]$ is causal according to proposition \ref{flatgeodesics}.

-Inversely, if $E$ verifies that for each $x,y \in E$, $[x,y]$ is causal, then $E$ is the graph of a $1$-Lipschitz map from a subset $T(E)$ of $\R^q$ to $\R^p$.
-This map can then be extended into a $1$-Lipschitz map defined on the whole of $\R^q$ by Kirszbraun Theorem (see \cite{schwartz1969nonlinear}, p.
+Conversely, if~$E$ verifies that for each~$x,y \in E$,~$[x,y]$ is causal, then~$E$ is the graph of a~$1$-Lipschitz map from a subset~$T(E)$ of~$\R^q$ to~$\R^p$.
+This map can then be extended into a ~$1$-Lipschitz map defined on the whole of~$\R^q$ by Kirszbraun's Theorem (see \cite{schwartz1969nonlinear}, p.
 21).
-Then, by definition, $E$ is in causal position. \end{proof}
+Then, by definition,~$E$ is in causal position. \end{proof}

-\begin{rem} We may wish to also characterise the sets $E$ of $\R^{p,q}$ which are in timelike position ; such a set must be the graph of a strictly $1$-Lipschitz map $g : T(E) \rightarrow \R^p$, i.e such that $d(g(x), g(y)) < d(x,y)$.
-However Kirszbraun Theorem does not guarantee the existence of a strictly $1$-Lipschitz extension.
-The proof only works if $E$ is compact or more generally if $E$ is the graph of a $k$-Lipschitz map with $k < 1$. \end{rem}
+\begin{rem} We may wish to also characterise the sets~$E$ of~$\R^{p,q}$ which are in timelike position; such a set must be the graph of a ~$1$-contracting map~$g \colon T(E) \rightarrow \R^p$, i.e such that~$d(g(x), g(y)) < d(x,y)$.
+However Kirszbraun's Theorem does not guarantee the existence of a ~$1$-contracting extension.
+The proof only works if~$E$ is the graph of a~$k$-Lipschitz map with~$k < 1$. \end{rem}